the-gabe-mcdermott/ArduinoUnoDemoLibrary/README.txt

 			The quickest way to start actually using the code is to use the functions found in:
 				"ButtonToggleLedDemo.h"

-			I recomend you also read/use the simple test framework found at:
+			I recommend you also read/use the simple test framework found at:
 				"Tests/TestButtonToggleLedDemo.h"
 			It contains a few simple tests, and can be easily extended with your own.